MelBiggs/dcd-milestone/README.md

 * As a user of an older age, I want it to be as easily navigated as possible and attractive on a desktop or tablet.
 I believe it is laid out in a clear way and they will find what they need easily.

-* A younger person who wants to have the information presented in the most understandable way will find the website pleasant to use.
+* A younger person who wants to have the information presented in the most understandable way, they will find the website pleasant to use.
 A card on the landing page also explains the function of the site.

 I have tested the site throughout development and after to ensure all worked fine and linked to the database correctly.
 My friends and family were kind enough to also test the site for me on their own devices and were able to move through it with ease.

 However, during development, there was a bug with deploying to Heroku.
-Despite deploying successfully it would not create the application and gave an error stating it could not bind to the PORT.
+Despite deploying successfully, it would not create the application and gave an error stating it could not bind to the PORT.
 With the help of tutor support, we changed the Procfile to `web: gunicorn app:app` from `python3 app.py`.
 This allowed the application to display then on Heroku.

 ### Code Validation